actionjack117/actionjack117.gitub.io/README.md

 ## Adopt-A-Fish

 ### Overview
-This was a fun game made during my programmin I class.
+This was a fun game I made during my programming I class.
 I made the backdrop my favroite color along with giving the player the ability to name their fish.
 ### Screenshots
 ![3](https://github.com/user-attachments/assets/16a74ec9-df65-4041-9e10-7389440aa18c)